ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S03-smart-contracts/M2-intro-to-truffle/L2-intro-tutorial/index.md

  Next up we’re going to migrate our contracts (with a few twists) to the chain instance instantiated by Ganache UI on port `7545`.
 This will give us a great way to visually inspect what's happening not only on our testnet, but also with the contract itself, as you'll see in a moment.

  Before we can migrate, we’ll need to update our `truffle-config.js` file to include the new network as a destination.
 Because we used `truffle init` to create our project, it handily includes a number of commented destinations under the `networks` entry.
-As such you’ll be able to scroll down and uncomment (currently lines 45-49 at the time of writing).
+As such you’ll be able to scroll down and uncomment (currently lines 67-70 at the time of writing).
 Note that we have to change `port` to 7545

 ```
   development: {
     host: "127.0.0.1",
     port: 7545,
-  network\_id: "*",
+    network_id: "*",
   },
 ```
  Awesome, we now have a new network we can migrate to!
 For reference, this same principle applies when migrating to public networks (such as testnets or mainnet; the Ethereum of equivalent of staging and production environments).

- Go ahead and run the following, noting the use of the `--network` flag that allows us to specify a given network that we want to target.
+ By default, truffle will migrate to the `development` network.
+If you do not want to use the development network, you can specify an alternative network using `--network <network name>`.

 ```
-$ truffle migrate --network development
+$ truffle migrate
 ```

  Assuming this ran successfully, you’ll now see some corresponding activity in Ganache UI.
 Of note are the transactions listed under the "Transactions" tab and all the contract information (such as storage, etc) surfaced under the "Contracts" tab.
 This is a really helpful feature of Truffle and Ganache: the integration of both the testnet environment and smart contract values, updated dynamically.
 To have all this visually is really powerful for developing and debugging a contract.

  ![Transaction information on Ganache GUI](../../../img/S03/ganache-3.png)